david-delafuente/david-delafuente/README.md

 $ npm start
 ```

-> If you to contibute to improve this project, please write me!
+> If you to contribute for improving this project, please write to me!

 ### FAQs
 ***
 A list of frequently asked questions
-1. **This is a question in bold**
+1. **This project it has been developed for David de la Fuente?**
-Answer of the first question with _italic words_.
+_Yes, all project that you can see, and projects linked inside it has been developed for me_.
 2. __Second question in bold__
 To answer this question we use an unordered list:
 * First point